epi-project/brane-documentation/specification/src/appendix/languages/bscript/syntax.md

-# Abstract syntax
+# Formal grammar
-In this chapter, we present the Abstract Syntax of Brane in [Backus-Naur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) (or something very much like it).
-This will show you what's possible to write in BraneScript and how the language is structure.
+In this chapter, we present the formal grammar of Brane in [Backus-Naur form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) (or something very much like it).
+This will show you what's possible to write in BraneScript and how the language is structured.

-For a discussion on the semantics of the various statements and expressions, consult the [next chapter](./semantics.md).
+This chapter is very technical, and mostly suited for implementing a BraneScript parser.
+To find out more details about compiling BraneScript to the [Workflow Intermediate Representation](TODO) (WIR), consult the [next chapters](TODO).

 ## Conventions